connervieira/Predator/FAQ.md

 **How is Predator related to OpenALPR?**

-Predator's primary ALPR engine, Phantom, is heavily based on OpenALPR.
-Predator can also be configured to be directly compatible with OpenALPR.
+Predator's intended ALPR engine, Phantom, is heavily based on OpenALPR.
+Predator can also be configured to use OpenALPR directly as its ALPR back-end.

 **Who is Predator designed for?**